glance-/bootstrap-docker-builds/README.md

 git:
   # Branch to checkout, master if omitted
   branch: master
+  # Multiple branches can be built by providing a branch names separated by space in branches
+  branches: null
   extensions:
     # Will make a shallow clone of the repo
     shallow_clone: false